alexstandiford/easy-beer-lister/readme.txt

 * Added default image option in settings page for menus
 * Added option to make a menu public

+= 1.20 =
+* Added a ton of hooks to the beer page template
+* Added new fields

 == Upgrade Notice ==

 = 1.01 =